nchen55555/CS262-Design1/README.md

 ##### app.py

 This file starts up the app for either the client or the server.
+We use the `tkinter` library to create the GUI.

 ##### protocol_client.py